elizabethbright721/Fitness-Project-Frontend/README.md

 # Getting Fit Together App

-The purpose of this app is to...
+The purpose of this app is to share health and wellness products that have helped me live a healthier lifestyle.

 ## Learn More